lichanghui11/vue3practice/README.md

 * I also added a simple test and got a feel for the CI workflow.
 * With the help of AI, I drafted a deployment workflow.
 * I don't fully understand the deployment file yet, but I'm digging into them and the YAML syntax.

+### DAY3
+* I wrote and tested an HTTP request mock.
+* I explored some configuration files to get familiar with the basic setup.
+* I haven't started writing actual components or logic yet.
+I'm focusing on getting familiar with the basic structure of a frontend project.
+* My CI workflow failed.
+I created a new account to be my reviewer.
+However, when I approved the pull request through my new account, the dev branch wasn't merged into the main branch.
+I'm not sure why this happened, so I decided to disable the rule set temporarily.